 Pollen is a fine powder produced by certain plants when they reproduce.

-Rescue medications are a type of medication used by people with asthma to relieve asthma symptoms or to treat an asthma flare-up.
+Quick-relief medicines are used by people with asthma to relieve asthma symptoms or to treat an asthma flare-up.

 - Definition: Retractions

 Retractions are a sign that someone is working hard to breathe.

 - Definition: Spacer

 People with asthma often use inhalers (also called puffers) to take their medications.
 A spacer (also sometimes called a holding chamber) is a device that makes using an inhaler easier and more effective.